kubeshop/testkube-docs/docs/articles/install/standalone-agent.md

 ## Overview

 The Testkube Agent is Open Source and includes the full test execution and orchestration engine.
-It can be deployed and used without connecting it to a control plane, in which case there is no Dashboard and the Agent has to be managed entirely through the [Testkube CLI](/articles/cli).
+It can be deployed and used without connecting it to a Testkube Control Plane, in which case there is no Dashboard and the Agent has to be managed entirely through the [Testkube CLI](/articles/cli).

 - Learn more about how the [Standalone Agent compares](/articles/open-source-or-pro)
-- Learn more about how to [deploy the Standalone Agent][deploy-standalone].
+- Learn more about how to install the Standalone Agent [below](#installing-the-standalone-agent)

 ## Deployment Architecture